Win32/Malagent virus removal guide

 What is Win32/Malagent?

 Win32/Malagent is a malicious program that is classified as a Trojan.
-Trojans are programs that are designed to steal personal details/confidential information, control computers remotely, spread other computer infections and so on.
-Since Win32/Malagent is one of these programs, it might cause serious problems.
-For this reason it should be uninstalled/removed as soon as possible.
+Trojans are programs that steal personal details and confidential information, control computers remotely, proliferate other computer infections, and so on.
+Since Win32/Malagent is one of these rogue programs, it might cause serious problems and should, therefore, be uninstalled/removed immediately.

-This particular malware is capable of performing one or all of the following things: to download and install other malicious programs, use affected/infected computers for click fraud, record keystrokes, visited websites and other information and give cyber criminals ability to control the infected computer remotely.
-To be more precise, Win32/Malagent could be used to download other malicious software, for example ransomware.
-Ransomware-type programs encrypt victim's files and blocks access to them unless a ransom is paid.
-These programs usually cause people both financial and data loss.
-Another issue with Win32/Malagent is that it could be used to perform click fraud using the infected computer.
-It is a fraudulent clicking of PPC (Pay Per Click) ads to generate fraudulent charges for the advertisers.
-Keystroke logging/recording is another serious problem, it is possible that Win32/Malagent will record every pressed key.
-It means that it could steal logins, passwords and other details of various personal accounts (email, banking and so on).
-Stolen details could be used to generate revenue/cause victims financial loss.
-Besides, this Trojan could be gathering other (browsing-related) details too, for example, IP addresses, entered search queries, URLs of visited pages and so on.
-One way or another, all the gathered data may be used to generate revenue.
-It is known that cyber criminals could use Win32/Malagent to control the affected computer remotely too.
-They could use it to download various unwanted programs (including viruses), take screenshots, steal data and so on.
-To sum up, this Trojan could cause its victims a lot of serious trouble.
-If there is a reason to believe that Win32/Malagent has infected a computer, it should be removed right away.
+This particular malware infection is capable of downloading and installing other malicious programs, using affected/infected computers for 'click fraud', recording keystrokes, recording visited websites and other information, and allowing cyber criminals to control the infected computer remotely.
+Win32/Malagent could also be used to download other malicious software, for example, ransomware.
+Ransomware-type programs encrypt files and block access to them unless a ransom is paid.
+These programs usually cause financial and data loss for the victims.
+Another issue with Win32/Malagent is that it might be used to perform click fraud using the infected computer.
+This is enforced clicking of PPC (Pay Per Click) ads to generate fraudulent charges for the advertisers.
+Keystroke logging/recording is another serious problem - Win32/Malagent might record each key press, allowing it to steal logins, passwords, and other details of various personal accounts (email, banking, and so on).
+Stolen details could be used to generate revenue and cause financial loss for the victims.
+Furthermore, this Trojan might also gather other browsing-related details.
+For example, IP addresses, entered search queries, URLs of visited pages, and so on.
+The data could be used to generate revenue.
+Cyber criminals can also use Win32/Malagent to control an affected computer remotely.
+This enables them to download various unwanted programs (including viruses), take screenshots, steal data, and so on.
+In summary, this Trojan can inflict serious issues.
+If you believe that Win32/Malagent has infected your computer, remove it immediately.